zsimpson/sdkpub/CLAPACK-3.2.1/win32/prebuilt/README.txt

 resulting libs into win32/prebuilt.
 The reason I needed to build after all is that the prebuilt versions available for download link against DLLs and so externally ref'd fns have the __imp_ prefix.

+####

+To build 64bit versions of these libs, I used the vcupdate.exe tool that comes with the free vs2013 and converted the specific projects for blas.lib, lapack.lib, and libf2c.lib to the newer .vcxproj format.
+I opened these in vs2013, created a new x64 build configuration, and build  them in that tool.
+I copied the libs into the vc12_64bit folder.
+The sdkbuild.pl entry for clapack-3.2.1 will copy either the 32bit or the 64bit libs in the the prebuilt folder so that the path to the lib remains the same in the win32lib entry etc.

+tfb may 2015